MicrosoftDocs/sdk-api/sdk-api-src/content/intsafe/nf-intsafe-longptrtoulongptr.md

-This is one of a set of inline functions designed to provide type conversions and perform validity checks with minimal impact on performance.
+This is one of a set of functions designed to provide type conversions and perform validity checks with minimal impact on performance.

+<b>LongPtrToSIZET</b> is an alias for this function.

+<b>SSIZETToULongPtr</b> is an alias for this function.

+<b>SSIZETToSIZET</b> is an alias for this function.

+<b>SSIZETToDWordPtr</b> is an alias for this function.

+<b>LongPtrToDWordPtr</b> is an alias for this function.